HumanAgainstMachine/WindowsLab/README.md

 ## Installation
 You need to install the module only on the ***Main computer***.

 1. Log in to ***PSAdmin*** account
-2. Name a folder `WindowsLabAdmin` on the *Main computer* and download the files: `config.json.example`, `WindowsLabAdmin.psm1`, `install-module.ps1`
+2. Clone the repository
 3. Rename `config.json.example` in `config.json`
 4. Update `config.json` with lab computer names in your lab, disregarding Mac Addresses at this step.
-5. Open the PS terminal in the `WindowsLabAdmin` folder and run the script `.\install-module.ps1`
+5. Open the PS terminal in the `WindLabAdmin` folder and launch `Import-Module -Name .\WinLabAdmin`

-You can also clone the repository and follow steps 2 to 4.

 Close and reopen the terminal.
-Then, launch `get-command -Module WindowsLabAdmin`.
+Then, launch `get-command -Module WinLabAdmin`.
 If the module has been installed correctly, you should see the list of cmdlets.

 ## Available cmdlets